This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 Themes define the color scheme of the application viz the colors that will be applied to the header strip, the component header, the buttons on the forms, etc., the over all font that will be applied to the application, the different styles that will be applied to the headers/tabs/ component headers/ forms/ views etc .
 You can pick from a range of themes from the Settings -> Customize -> Choose Theme tab and also create your own customized themes, to suit your requirements.
 For example, let us select the Gradient theme with the required color and click on Apply.

-Select Settings -> Customize -> Rearrange Links to arrange the forms and views under different sections or to add new sections.
-By default, all the forms and views will be listed under the Home section.
-Here, we have added new sections named Forms and Views and placed all the forms under the "Forms" section and all the views under the "Views" section.
+Select Settings -> Sections to arrange the forms and reports under different sections or to add new sections.
+By default, all the forms and reports will be listed under the Home section.

 Access the application

 A Zoho Creator application can be either Private or Public.
-A public application can be accessed by anyone and indexed by search engines .
+A public application is indexed by search engines and can be accessed by anyone.
 A private application can be accessed only if the owner of the application shares it with specific users.
 Shared users can add, modify and delete records based on the edit permissions provided by the owner.
 By default, an application created in Zoho Creator is private.
 The owner of the application can share the entire application -or- can share few form(s)/view(s).
-Users must have a Zoho Creator account to access the application shared to them.
+Users must have a Zoho Creator account to access the application shared with them.

-Select the Sales View and click on Share to Users.
+- Select the Sales Report and click on Share to Users.
 If you want to share the entire application with users (i.e.) all the forms and views of the application, you can select the Sales Database section and then add users.

 Embed in Website

-Zoho Creator lets you embed Forms and Views in your website/blog just by pasting few lines of code.
-You can also customize the look and feel of the embedded form/view to match your website.
+Zoho Creator lets you embed Forms and Reports in your website/blog just by pasting few lines of code.
+You can also customize the look and feel of the embedded form/report to match your website.
 This makes it easy for your website visitors to fill in their data with no hassle.

-To embed a view, select the view to be embedded and click on Settings icon -> Embed in your website.
+To embed a report, select the report to be embedded and click on Settings icon -> Embed in your website.

-For an HTML View, the embed option will be available only in the edit mode.
-Hence, select the required HTML view from the View tab, and click on More Actions -> Embed in your website from the view header.
+For an Pages, the embed option will be available only in the edit mode.
+Hence, select the required HTML view from the Pages option, and click on More Actions -> Embed in your website from the view header.